Buying a Business vs. starting up

 More than that, the time is right for buying businesses.
 The Baby-Boomer generation (people born between the early 1940s to 1960s) are reaching retirement age.
 After the 2nd World War, a lot of new owner-managed businesses have been established.
 In many of these cases, the owner’s children have chosen to pursue another path rather than managing their parents’ business, which is why at this time many of these owners are looking to sell.

-There are a few types of businesses that are very sought after, due to these very qualities:
+While there’s never been a better time to buy a business in the UK, particularly when you consider the trying economic times are convincing many business owners to sell, there are a few types of businesses that are very sought after, due to these very qualities:

 High Asset Value Businesses